evuraan/MythicalMythTV/maestro/faq.md

 ```bash
 $ maestro  -port 9000  -disableOnTheFly -noMythBE -debug -ignoreDelete  -remoteFeeds https://evuraan.info/evuraan/stuff/Mythical/json.feed
 ```
-### I have two backends.
+### remoteFeeds: I have two backends.
 How to export the feeds so it can be syndicated by another `maestro` instance?
 On your backend1, start maestro on an alt port, with `-ignoreDelete` option:
 ```bash
 $ ./maestro  -port 9000 -ignoreDelete